 10. Jennifer McMahon, 1968 -

 Jennifer McMahon is famous for writing thriller, suspense, and fiction novels with supernatural and paranormal content.
-Eleven of her books were on the bestselling list of the New York Times, including her debut novel, Promise Not To Tell.
-The book is a ghost story anchored on McMahon’s dark fears and the unexplained elements that haunts her every night.
+Eleven of her books have appeared on the New York Times bestseller list, including her debut novel, Promise Not to Tell.
+The book is a ghost story anchored on McMahon’s dark fears and the unexplained elements that haunt her nights.

 “The tragedies we endure shape our lives: we carry them like shadows.”